 Functional Data Analysis

-Functional data analysis (FDA) is a field of statistics that models full trajectories without extracting pre-defined specific features.
-It examines differences in the patterns of the trajectories as they relate to an outcome, such as differences in the pupil light response trajectory that inform whether a person has recently consumed cannabis.
-The term “functional” in FDA refers to the structure of the data as a function over time instead of a characteristic of the participant or covariates.
+Functional data analysis (FDA) is a field of statistics that models functions (e.g. full trajectories/time series of pupil light response) without extracting pre-defined specific features.
+These functions may be either the outcome (the whole trajectory is the outcome) or a predictor, or both.
+The methods are designed to handle complicated (e.g. highly non-linear) data and associations, while accounting for within person correlation over the function.
+For example, in the current context, FDA methods allow for estimating and quantifying uncertainty for whether differences in patterns of pupil light response vary over time by cannabis consumption history.
 In our analysis, a single functional unit is the pupil light response trajectory for a single subject.
-This functional unit is denoted yit or xit for participant i, depending on whether the trajectory is modelled as the outcome or covariate, with t specifying the time at which the measurement was assessed.
+This functional unit is denoted yit or xit for participant i, depending on whether the trajectory is modelled as the outcome or predictor, respectively, with t specifying the time at which the measurement was assessed.
 For example, if participant 1 has the pupil light response trajectory shown in Figure 1, with pupil change of -25.3% at 2 seconds after the start of the light test, then yit=y12= -25.3.
 Similarly, at 5 seconds after the start of the light test y15=-14.9.

 Our analysis uses two distinct FDA methods to model differences in pupil response to light after cannabis use.
 The first method, functional logistic regression, is used to predict recent cannabis use and treats the pupil response trajectory as a covariate.
 The second method, function-on-scalar regression, is used to model and visualize how patterns in the pupil response trajectories differ for participants with patterns of daily cannabis use, occasional cannabis use, and no use, and treats the pupil light response trajectory as the outcome.
 These methods and their roles in this analysis are described in more detail below.

-Predicting recent cannabis use
+Predicting recent cannabis use via functional logistic regression

 Here we use a functional logistic regression model to discriminate between those who recently smoked cannabis (designated “recent cannabis use”, combining individuals with daily and occasional use patterns) and those who did not (designated “no use”).
 Functional logistic regression [16, 17] relates binary responses yi (e.g. recent cannabis use vs. no use) to functional covariates xit (the pupil response trajectory for the ith participant).
 This model is analogous to logistic regression and is given by